September 04, 2020 5 min read

-If you’re someone with a passion for room decoration, you probably know very well how big of a difference the right throw pillows can make to a room’s aesthetics.
-These small decorative and comfortable items add visual appeal to a room.
-You can place them on sofas, armchairs, and even beds and floors.
+If you’re someone with a passion for room decoration, you probably know what a difference the right throw pillows can make to a room’s aesthetics.
+These small decorative and comfortable items add visual appeal to a room, and you can place them on sofas, armchairs, and even beds and floors.

 Throw pillows look absolutely perfect when you first buy them.
-More often than not, these are placed in rooms with many people moving in and out and actually using the pillows.
-This means that they retain their new look not for so long.
+However, more often than not, these pillows are placed in rooms with many people moving in and out who actually use them, which means that they often don’t retain their new look for long.
 This is especially true if you have kids in the house.
+Read on to learn how to clean throw pillows and how to wash couch pillows, so you can keep yours looking beautiful for many years to come.

 Types of Decorative Throw Pillows

-While there are different types of throw pillows, they usually belong to the following main categories:
+There are many different types of throw pillows available to enhance your home.
+Here are the main categories:

 Linen Throw Pillows Sabra Throw Pillow

 • Knife-Edge Throw Pillows.
 These throw pillows are very simple and widely available.
-Made by sewing two different fabrics together, forming a clean, sharp “Knife like” edge, these pillows come in many shapes, such as square, rectangle, and round.
-And they even replicate the shapes of stars and flowers.
+Made by sewing two different fabrics together, forming a clean, sharp “knife like” edge, these pillows come in many shapes, such as square, rectangle, and round or may even come in fun shapes like stars and flowers.
 Their main feature is a single clean seam separating the front and the back.
-These pillows usually have a zipper at the back to add or remove the pillow insert.
+These pillows usually have a zipper closure where you can add or remove the pillow insert.

 • Flange Decorative Pillow.
 Flange decorative pillows are made with a different type of seam with a flat edge, sometimes 3-4 inches thick, called the “flange.”
-These items look unique, even if they’ve been made with a totally solid fabric.
-They come in all sorts of patterned and embroidered fabrics along with simple solid ones, with the flat seams being the main feature.
+These items look unique, even when made with a totally solid-colored fabric.
+You’ll also find them in all sorts of patterned and embroidered fabrics along with simple solid ones, with the flat seams being the main feature.
 In most cases, they have non-removable covers and come with their own inserts to ensure the shape is filled out correctly.

 • Welted/Corded Throw Pillows.
-These pillows come with a sharp seam as the knife-edge pillows, but with a decorative cord or welting attached to the seam.
+These pillows come with a sharp seam like knife-edge pillows, but with a decorative cord or welting attached to the seam.
 Welted pillows are one of the most popular types of decorative pillows out there.
-The beautifully embroidered ones with tassels and other designs are usually welted throw pillows.
+Most of the beautifully embroidered throw pillows with tassels and other designs are welted throw pillows.
 Most corded pillows come with a small zipper at the back for taking the insert out.
-But welted pillows with complicated designs often have non-removable covers.
+However, some welted pillows with complicated designs have non-removable covers.

 • Neck-Roll Pillow.
-Neck-rolls are cylindrical-shaped decorative pillows that you might have spotted in a magazine.
-These are used to balance your room’s entire look, making it look composed and visually attractive.
+Neck-rolls are cylindrical-shaped decorative pillows that you may have seen in a magazine.
+These pillows can balance your room’s entire aesthetic, making it look composed and visually attractive.
 Most of these pillows come with sewn shut flat sides or have a gathered edge for the pillow insert.

 Wool Moroccan Throw Pillow Handmade Blue Cotton Throw Pillow

-Most throw pillows come with care labels.
-You can find it at the right of one of the corners of your throw pillow.
-If it isn’t there, check at the back.
+Can throw pillows be washed?
+Most throw pillows come with care labels usually located on one of the corners or edges of the pillow.
+If it isn’t there, check the back.
 In some cases, it is placed inside the zipper.
 The label will mention whether the pillow is “washable”, “non-washable” or “dry clean only.”
-By reading the label, you’ll determine how to go about washing the pillow.
+By reading the label, you’ll determine how to wash decorative pillows.

-In case your pillow doesn’t come with a care label, your first bet is to visit the website of the brand you pillow comes from.
-Chances are they have care instructions of their products listed on the website.
+In case your pillow doesn’t come with a care label, try checking information on the website of the brand your pillow comes from.
+Chances are they have care instructions for the products listed on the website.

-Here are three common methods used to wash decorative pillows:
+Here are three common methods for how to clean decorative pillows:

 • Wet Cleaning.
-Most throw pillows are machine safe and washable.
-If the care label recommends wet cleaning, simply separate the pillow cover from the pillow insert and throw it in the washing machine.
+Can you wash throw pillows?
+Luckily, most throw pillows are washing machine safe.
+If the care label has information on how to wash throw pillows in the washing machine, simply separate the pillow cover from the pillow insert and throw it in the washing machine.
 It is safe to run them through the longest cycle setting in warm water with a mild detergent.
-If you don’t want to use a washing machine, consider hand washing couch pillows.
-The important step when wet washing throw pillows is to make sure all detergents have been rinsed out properly.
-Leftover detergent can end up weighing down the pillow or even stiffen it up, taking away the cozy feel.
-If you’re not sure if it’s all out during the first rinse delicate cycle, run it through more clean water until you’re satisfied.
+This method works best for pillow sham cleaning.
+If you don’t want to use a washing machine, consider cleaning throw pillows by hand.
+The important step when wet washing throw pillows is to make sure all detergents have been rinsed out completely.
+Any leftover detergent can weigh down the pillow or even stiffen it up, taking away the cozy feel.
+If you’re not sure if the detergent is out during the first rinse delicate cycle, run it through more clean water until you’re satisfied.
 If the fabric is very stained, it might be smarter to soak it in a mixture of water and detergent for an hour or two and then wash the pillow to get all the stains out properly.

 • Dry Cleaning.
-The easiest way to clean “dry-clean only” pillows is to take them straight to the dry cleaner.
+The easiest way to practice pillow dry cleaning is to take them straight to the dry cleaner.
 Usually, these pillows can be dry cleaned and returned to you looking as good as new for a very minimal charge.
-But it is good to go for this option only if you’ve either had the pillow for a long time or got a big stain on it.
-In case of a routine cleaning or small stain on the surface, you can dry clean it yourself by taking a dry clean sponge, dipping it into a “dry-cleaning solution” and then cleaning the throw pillows' surface in small circular motions.
+It’s also good to go for this option only if you’ve either had the pillow for a long time or if there is a big stain on it.
+Here’s how to clean a throw pillow yourself using the dry clean method.
+Start by taking a dry clean sponge, dipping it into a “dry-cleaning solution” and then cleaning the throw pillows' surface in small circular motions.
 Once you’re done with these steps, and the pillow looks tidy, use clean white towels to remove the excess moisture.
 However, you should take your pillow to a professional dry-cleaning service if it is made of a tricky fabric like Rayon.

 • Spot Cleaning.
-If your throw pillows are made of a washable but non-removable fabric, you have to check the material it is filled with.
+Here’s how to wash a throw pillow through spot cleaning.
+If the pillows are made of a washable but non-removable fabric, start by finding out what type of material it is filled with.
 If the filling is made of micro-beads or memory foam, you shouldn’t drench it in water.
 You can, however, do some spot cleaning.
-Take a sponge and dip it in a stain-remover mixture or plain water (if the stain isn’t solid), and clean the spot in circular motions.
+Take a sponge and dip it in a stain-remover mixture or plain water and clean the spot in circular motions.
 You can even substitute these with a good upholstery shampoo if you’re doing a seasonal throw pillow cleaning.
 Finally, finish it off by blotting away as much moisture as possible with a clean white rag or towel, and you’re done!
 Now that you’ve learned how to wash throw pillows let’s discuss how to dry them.

 Mudcloth Pom Pom Throw Pillows